oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 </tbody>
 </table>

->  author="Calin Curescu"
+<span class="comment-start" id="1325" author="Calin Curescu"
-> date="2023-01-04T16:11:00Z"
->
-> TODO more examples: TODO: An example of
-> second index (i.e. 1) and index ALL !!!

-TODO: An example of second
-index (i.e. 1) and index ALL !!\!<span class="comment-end"
+date="2023-01-04T16:11:00Z">TODO more examples: TODO: An example of second index (i.e. 1) and index ALL !!!</span>TODO: An example of second index (i.e. 1) and index ALL !!\!<span class="comment-end" id="1325"></span>
-id="1325"></span>